libp2p/specs/pubsub/gossipsub-wip.md

 on randomized topic meshes and gossip.
 It is a general purpose pubsub protocol with moderate amplification factors and good scaling properties.
-The protocol is designed to be extensible by more specialized routers, which may add protocol messages and gossip in order to provide behaviour optimized for specific application profiles.
+The protocol is designed to be extensible by more specialized routers, which may add protocol messages and gossip in order to provide behavior optimized for specific application profiles.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->